It’s amazing how much stock people put into medicine.

 Patients are led to believe cholesterol-lowering drugs are 100 times more effective than they actually are.

-In a study on the effectiveness of depression drugs (Zoloft in this case), regular exercise was equally as effective as drugs.
+In a study on the effectiveness of certain name brand depression drugs, regular exercise was equally as effective as drugs.
 Exercise was also effective in managing ADHD symptoms.
 Diet alone can cure depression.

 On the other hand, individuals could greatly impact managing and curing their diseases (and “diseases”) if they decided to ditch the drugs and try lifestyle change instead.
 Over four years, 99.4% of patients that stuck with a plant based diet Dr. Esselstyn promotes avoided major cardiac events.